Payday Loans in Arizona: Are They Legal and How Do They Work?

 Borrowing From Family and Friends

-Asking someone you trust for financial help isn't always easy, but it can keep you from paying unnecessary fees or dealing with unlicensed lenders.
+Asking someone you trust for financial help isn't always easy, but it can help you avoid unnecessary fees or unlicensed lenders.
 If you decide to borrow from a friend or family member, it’s best to treat it like a formal agreement.
 Set a repayment timeline, follow through on it and consider putting the terms in writing if the amount is significant.

 Side Hustles